fkie-cad/woodblock/README.md

 * Simple configuration files based image creation for most use cases.
 * Easy to use Python API for more complex requirements.
 * Ground truth file in JSON format.

+## Documentation

+See the project’s [GitHub Pages](https://fkie-cad.github.io/woodblock/) for the complete documentation.

 ## Concepts
 Woodblock borrows most concepts from the DFRWS [2006](http://old.dfrws.org/2006/challenge/)